tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs-and-react-native/index.md

 ![Word](./word-en.png)

-This makes it easy for you to make your standardized code not just for you, but for your entire development team.
+This makes it easy for you to make your standardized code not just for you, but for your entire development team, see an example in ReactJS:

  ### Pre ESLint Code